-About 400.000 people inhabit the small stretch that can be cross from west to east in half an hour.
+I stopped in Magras on my way from nearby Vladikavkaz/North Ossetia and to Grozny/Chechnya.
+400.000 people inhabit the small stretch that can be crossed from west to east in half an hour.
 What puzzled me most was that such a tiny republic is building a new capital, Magras, only two kilometer from the old capital Nasran.
 Naturally, I asked why it needs a new capital, the answer was rather evasive: lack of infrastructure.
 Later some Ossetians told me it was a matter of prestige, the government aims to create an important city, similar to the ancient capital of the Ingush.
-With a city being built and under construction the focus of my visit the memorial and the museum.
+With a city being built and under construction, the focus of my visit the memorial and the museum.

 The trip took 3 weeks and many of them did not survive it.
 In Kazakhstan they were not welcomed either and in order to make it through the harsh winter they built igloos.
 More than 100.000 Chechnian and 23 000 Ingush people died.
-After 13 years of exile, in 1957, after Stalin’s death the Ingush were allowed to return.
-The returning Ingush were forced to buy their homes back from the Ossetians and Russians who had moved in.
+After Stalin’s death in 1957, the Ingush were allowed to return.
+After 13 years of exile, the returning Ingush were forced to buy bakc their homes from the Ossetians and Russians who had moved in.
 These hardships and injustices led to a peaceful Ingush protest in Grozny on 16 January 1973, which was crushed by the Soviet troops.
 In 1989, the Ingush were officially rehabilitated.

-The country was also affected by the war in Chechnya in the 90s when refugees poured into their territory.
+The country was also affected by the war in Chechnya in the 90s when refugees poured into its territory.

-Our small group was led through the memorial compound by a local guide, who came across as extremely bias.
-It was not so much that we questioned the suffering of the Ingush, but the wording he chose was rather irritating.
-As it turned out his family was among those departed and only returned in the 60s.
+The guide who took me through the memorial was from a family that was among those deported and only returned in the 60s.
 They had managed to establish a decent living in Kazakhstan, but eventually chose to return.

 Museum of National Lore

 In the middle of tiny Magras sits a fake brand-new watch-tower, which houses this museum.
-From the basement a walkway winds its way up to the very top, which is really a long climb, but worthwhile, because from up there I could see how little Magras really was and how close the old capital Nasran was
+From the basement a walkway winds its way up to the very top, which is really a long climb, but worthwhile, because from up there I could see how little Magras really is and how close the old capital Nasran is.

 Unfortunately I did not get to see the spectacular countryside of Ingushetia and its famous watch-tower, since we moved on to Chechnya